tremendous-rewards/embed/README.md

 ### Tremendous Embed
 -----

-Add flexible payouts to your application with a few lines of javascript.

 ### Overview

 The Tremendous Embed client SDK is the easiest way to add rewards and incentives to your product, while maintaining control of your user experience.
 Within your application, end-users are presented with a white-labeled interface wherein they can choose to receive funds from among a wide set of options.

 ### Access

 You can get started immediately with your integration using our sandbox environment.
-First, sign up to the [Tremendous Sandbox Environment](https://testflight.tremendous.com).
+First, sign up to the [Tremendous Sandbox Environment](https://testflight.tremendous.com) to grab your API access tokens.

 ### Integration